East Timor genocide: Number of deaths

-Genocide classification
+Classification as a genocide

-Many observers have called the Indonesian military action in East Timor an example of genocide.
-Oxford held an academic consensus calling the event genocide and Yale University teaches it as part of their "Genocide Studies" program.
-In a study of the word's legal meaning and applicability to the occupation of East Timor, legal scholar Ben Saul concludes that because no group recognized under international law was targeted by the Indonesian authorities, a charge of genocide cannot be applied.
+Many observers have classified the Indonesian military's actions in East Timor as a genocide.
+Oxford held an academic consensus in which the event was classified as a genocide and Yale University educates people about the event as a part of its "Genocide Studies" program.
+In a study of the word's legal meaning and the applicability of it to the Indonesian occupation of East Timor, legal scholar Ben Saul concludes that because no group which is recognized under international law was targeted by the Indonesian authorities, a charge of genocide cannot be applied.

 However, he also notes: "The conflict in East Timor most accurately qualifies as genocide against a 'political group', or alternatively as 'cultural genocide', yet neither of these concepts are explicitly recognised in international law."
 A similar argument was made by David Lisson, who argues that the conflict would have been classified as a genocide if the East Timorese had been able to form their own nation state prior to the invasion, yet because the Indonesian invasion deliberately pre-empted this from occurring, it paradoxically created a loophole that technically excludes the Indonesian military's actions from the charge of genocide.

-The occupation has been compared to the killings of the Khmer Rouge, the Yugoslav wars, and the Rwandan genocide.
+The Indonesian occupation of East Timor has been compared to the Cambodian genocide (the killings which were committed by the Khmer Rouge), the Yugoslav wars, and the Rwandan genocide.